frandiox/prisma2/docs/photon/use-only-photon.md

-# Using only Photon (without Lift)
+# Using only Photon.js (without Lift)

-You can use Photon as an ORM in your application without using Lift for database migrations.
-This is useful for _existing applications_ when there already is a working migration system or when you don't have the rights inside your organization to perform database migrations yourself.
+You can use Photon.js as a database client in your application without using Lift for database migrations.
+This is useful for _existing applications_ when you want to run database migrations manually, when there already is a working migration system or when you don't have the rights inside your organization to perform database migrations yourself.

-When using Photon without Lift, you obtain your data model definition by _introspecting_ your database schema and generating the Prisma data model from it.
-The generated data model then serves as foundation for Photon's generated CRUD API.
-Whenever a schema migration is performed on the database afterwards, you need to re-introspect your database (which updates your data model) and re-generate your Photon API.
+When using Photon.js without Lift, you obtain your data model definition by [_introspecting_](../introspection.md) your database schema and generating the Prisma [data model](../data-modeling.md) from it.
+The generated data model then serves as foundation for Photon.js's generated data access [API](./api.md).
+Whenever a schema migration is performed on the database later in the lifetime of your project, you need to re-introspect your database (which updates your data model) and re-generate your Photon.js API.

-**This page is about using Photon with an existing database**.
-Learn more about getting started from scratch with Photon and Lift [here](./).

-## Getting started with Photon
+## Getting started with Photon.js

 ### 1. Set up project using `prisma2 init`